-The foremost objectives of this investment program is are the safety of the principal and the maintenance of liquidity of those funds within the portfolios.
+The objectives of this investment program are the safety of the principal and the maintenance of liquidity of those funds within the portfolios.
 Investment transactions shall seek to keep capital losses at a minimum, whether they are from securities defaults or erosion of market value.
 To attain this objective, diversification is required in order that potential losses on individual securities do not exceed the income generated from the remainder of the portfolio.
 The portfolios shall be managed in such a manner that funds are available to meet reasonably anticipated cash flow requirements in an orderly manner.
 Periodic cash flow analyses will be completed in order to ensure that the portfolios are positioned to provide sufficient liquidity.
+If a security is downgraded below the minimum allowed by the Investment Policy, the Investment Manager must notify the City with a recommendation.
+The portfolio may hold up to 5% in these securities.